-Entrance Dates: Beginning of any semester for pre-occupational curriculum.
-Every semester is a possible entrance semester for occupational curriculum at the Floyd County campus.
-Spring and fall semesters for occupational curriculum in the day program; fall semester, even years, in the night program, at the Walker County campus.
-Students will be accepted as they become eligible to progress to the occupational curriculum and according to class maximum for the semester.
+Entrance Dates: Students may enter any semester for pre-occupational curriculum.

+For the Floyd County campus: Every semester is a possible entrance semester for the occupational curriculum.

+For the Walker County campus.
+The day program entrance is the spring and fall semesters for occupational curriculum.

+For the Walker County campus night program: Students are admitted every 1 1⁄2 years: Students are admitted during spring semester of even years and fall semester of odd years.
+Students are eligible for admission to the night program upon satisfactory progression to the occupational curriculum.
+Student admission is also based upon class maximum for the semester.